DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/organizing-tests.md

 For information on how to create tests, see [Creating and Recording Tests](creating-and-recording-tests.md).

-## .js Test Files
+## Coded Test Files

-You can store [JavaScript test files](about-test-types.md#javascript-test-code) to a test directory or subdirectory.
+You can store [coded tests](about-test-types.md#coded-tests) files to a test directory or subdirectory.
 For more information, see [Writing Test Code].